haacked/haacked.com/_posts/2017/2017-08-30-endless-immensity-of-the-sea.md

 Most attribute it to the French author Antoine de Saint-Exupéry, but it's doubtful that he wrote these exact words.
 For one, he's French, so the words he wrote probably had a lot of àccênts and "le", "la", and "et" words in them.

 This English quote appears to be one of the rare cases [where a paraphrase has more impact than the original](https://quoteinvestigator.com/2015/08/25/sea/).

-But none of that diminishes the power of the quote.
+None of that diminishes the power of the quote.

 ![Obligatory image of the sea](https://user-images.githubusercontent.com/19977/29899178-c2771a0a-8d9e-11e7-9168-52682a4b3e93.png)